-The BBC rejected his proposal which frustrated Good, who then resigned at the start of 1958, taking his programme concept with him to ITV, where he met a warmer reception.
+The BBC rejected his proposal, which frustrated Good, who resigned at the start of 1958, taking his programme concept to ITV, where he met a warmer reception.
 Oh Boy! blew the BBC away.

 In 1957 Cliff had been an unknown £4-a-week clerk called Harry Webb, but Oh Boy! rocketed him to fame and parental disapproval.
 But the kids worshipped him – so did some posh people.
 Lady Jellicoe said at the time: “I really think Cliff Richard is quite an alarmingly entertaining young man.
 And Oh Boy! is simply heavenly.”

-Oh Boy’s house band was Lord Rockingham’s XI, a bunch of jazz musicians and session men (plus 23-year old South African organist Cherry Wainer perched behind a white leather Hammond studded with diamantes) who combined to produce an unusually crunchy sound – heard to good effect on their debut #1 single Hoots Mon.
+Oh Boy’s house band was Lord Rockingham’s XI, a bunch of jazz musicians and session men including saxophonist Red Price (pictured) – plus 23-year-old South African organist Cherry Wainer perched behind a white leather Hammond studded with diamantes – who combined to produce an unusually crunchy sound – heard to good effect on their debut #1 single Hoots Mon.

 Kerry Martin left Six-Five Special to join Oh Boy!
 She was sacked from the BBC show because she wiggled too much in a dance routine, and she went to the rival channel as a singer.